 - Retirement benefits: Amazon offers a 401(k) plan with company matching, ensuring you can save for retirement while working remotely.

-- Paid time off (PTO): Remote employees receive paid sick days, vacation days, and holidays, giving you flexibility just like office workers.
+- Paid time off (PTO): Remote employees receive paid sick days, vacation days, and holidays, giving them flexibility just like office workers.

 - Employee discounts and stock options: Enjoy discounts on Amazon products and stock options, providing a chance to benefit from Amazon’s success, even from home.